abdulrahim2002/thinkersclub/pages/contribute.md

 -  Step 2: clone your newly forked repo

 Click on code and select the ssh.
 Copy the ssh url.
 It starts with `git@github.com:`.
-Please ensure that you have your ssh key setup with your github account, if not follow this two instruction: [generating ssh key and adding it to your accuont](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows) or [follow this simeple tutorial](https://www.youtube.com/watch?v=iVJesFfzDGs).
+Please ensure that you have your ssh key setup with your github account, if not follow these instructions: [generating ssh key and adding it to your accuont](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows) or [follow this simeple tutorial](https://www.youtube.com/watch?v=iVJesFfzDGs).

 ![](https://res.cloudinary.com/dg6zyzzwr/image/upload/c_scale,w_1800/v1720728791/Screenshot_from_2024-07-12_01-42-48_wnjtgi.png)
 *Fig. 2: Copy the ssh url*